Our Services

 These sensations are frightening—but they are usually not life-threatening.

-If you are experiencing rapid breathing, dizziness, or chest tightness and are unsure whether these symptoms may be connected to Hyperventilation Syndrome / Panic Attacks, a free online symptom checker can help you identify possible causes and guide your next steps before speaking with a healthcare professional.
+If you are experiencing rapid breathing, dizziness, or chest tightness and are unsure whether these symptoms may be connected to anxiety or something more serious, you can check your symptoms using a free AI-powered tool to help identify possible causes and determine whether you should speak with a healthcare professional right away.

 Avoidance feels protective.
 But neurologically, it strengthens the fear circuit.